 Having control over something in an otherwise out-of-our-control life feels good.
 At any season in our life.

-When you’re a teen who has little control of her freedom.
+- Teen who has little control of her freedom.

-When you’re a new graduate who is learning what 9-5 office life is really like and what responsible adulting really entails.
+- New graduate who is learning what 9-5 office life is really like and what responsible adulting really entails.

-When you’re a new mom whose life jumps from extreme-to-extreme of deep newfound love to panic you have no idea what the hell you’re doing.
+- Postpartum mom whose life jumps from extreme-to-extreme of deep newfound love to panic you have no idea what the hell you’re doing.

-When your kids are grown and you’re having to reevaluate your purpose and routine without kids to cater to.
+- Empty-nesters whose kids are grown and you’re having to reevaluate your purpose and routine without kids to cater to.

 Dieting can feel purposeful & empowering.